Zelensky To Make First Visit To France As Ukraine President - UrduPoint

 It will also come after Macron hosted both Zelensky and former president Petro Poroshenko, whom he beat in the elections, for unusual separate talks on April 12 just ahead of their electoral run-off.

-In a sign of the importance Europe's key powers put on Ukraine, German Chancellor Angela Merkel held similar talks with Poroshenko, but not Zelensky, the same day in Berlin.
+In a sign of the importance Europe's key powers put on Ukraine, German Chancellor Angela Merkel held similar talks with the two rivals the same day in Berlin.

 Macron's Elysee Palace said the talks Monday would offer a chance to "address the support of France for the reform programme desired by the new president of Ukraine".